• Public / Sports / Culture

 Material : AL Curtain Wall, Terracotta Panel, Ceramic Panel, Exposed Concrete

 The most important factor in the extension of an existing building is respect for the surrounding context and the search for new possibilities through architectural devices.
-It was an interesting architectural challenge to fit a new library between the two masses of the existing main library and the annex library, and it was a difficult project with high risk of sincere reflection of the context.
+It was an interesting architectural challenge to fit a new library between the two masses of the existing main library and the annex library, and it was a difficult project with a high risk of sincere reflection of the context.
 An important factor in forming a library cluster is openness on the first floor.
-Rather than simple and blind emphasis on openness and openness for the sake of openness, borrowed openness considering the existing and future contexts is the main focus.
-The most important context that influenced the architectural concept in this project was the green axis of the campus that connects the library, fish room, and forest university.
+Rather than simple and blind emphasis on openness and openness for the sake of openness, borrowed openness, considering the existing and future contexts, is the main focus.
+The most important context that influenced the architectural concept in this project was the green axis of the campus that connects the library, fish room, and the forest university.
 A major issue has been how architecture can carve out a huge landscape spectrum.
 Based on these considerations, this design plan focused on how to make the open view from the lower floors to the crucian carp room, the symbol of Seoul National University of Science and Technology, contained between the masses of the architecture.
-Linear elements that can be built into architecture were extracted from the current logo borrowed from the linear shape of the Dasan Hall building, and based on this, a mass shape that allows individualized views from each floor was taken.
-We tried to design a clever library that can actively respond to the surrounding environment where zoning is organized through the logic of grouping by program to derive the optimal circulation and putting it into a double skin.
+Linear elements that can be built into architecture were extracted from the current logo, borrowed from the linear shape of the Dasan Hall building, and based on this, a mass shape that allows individualized views from each floor was taken.
+We tried to design a clever library that can actively respond to the surrounding environment, where zoning is organized through the logic of grouping by program to derive the optimal circulation and put it into a double skin.

 210727_서울과기대_투시도_주경.jpg